-If you drop a course before the semester begins, it will not count.
+If you drop a course before the 80% refund date it will not count against your 128 credits.
 If you receive a grade for the course that appears on your transcript, it will count toward the 128-credit maximum, including course grades of A-F, pass/fail, audit, or withdraw.